 Our Equine Rescue Program was established to rescue, rehabilitate and protect the quality of life and well-being of abused, neglected or unwanted equines (horses, donkeys, ponies).

-We offer care and a peaceful sanctuary, where our rescue horses live in a safe, free-roaming well-maintained environment.
+We offer care and a peaceful home to all of our farm animals so that they may live in a safe, free-roaming well-maintained environment.